 - Cigarettes not exceeding 200, or other tobacco goods not exceeding in total 250grams; and

-- Clothing and other miscellaneous goods intended for personal use not exceeding in total £100 in value.
+- Clothing and other miscellaneous goods intended for personal use not exceeding in total £1000 in value and which the person does not intend using for business purposes or holding as an investment; and

 Note: All alcohol, cigarettes and tobacco allowances are not available to any person under the age of 18 years.